tjkSec/webQuilt/README.md

 - Color organization

 ### The developer.
-I am creating this site solo, I am currently learning things like PHP, Sass (reason of website being created in the first place), JS and more.
+I am creating this site solo, I am currently learning things like Javascript, Sass (reason of website being created in the first place), PHP and more.
 I have only been programming for about a year in general, web development about half of that so I am always happy to hear suggestions or feedback from any other experienced developers.

 https://tjksec.github.io/webQuilt/